Performative Learning Theory: Introduction

-{ \thesubfigure{1.\arabic{subfigure}} } \textbf{Summary of Contributions:} The main objective of this work is to study generalization in the context of performativity.
+This paper introduces performative learning theory (PLT): a statistical learning-theoretic framework for studying generalization when predictions change the data-generating process.
 A necessary first step is to develop a conceptual grasp of what generalization actually means if the sample, population or both performatively react to predictions.
 Section~\ref{sec:main} achieves this, triggering four main research questions~\RQref{rq:1} through~\RQref{rq:4}.
-We formally embed PP into learning theory, allowing us to answer ~\RQref{rq:1}--~\RQref{rq:3}.
-Specifically, we prove generalization bounds on PP, requiring only a compact parameter space and a subset of the assumptions in the original PP framework \citep{perdomo2020performative,brown2022performative}.
+We formally embed PP into learning theory, allowing us to answer ~\RQref{rq:1}--\RQref{rq:3}.
+Specifically, we prove generalization bounds on PP, requiring only a compact parameter space and a subset of the assumptions in the original PP framework \cite{perdomo2020performative,brown2022performative}.
 Moreover, we give tighter bounds under additional assumptions on the hypothesis class.
-We find that two factors complicate generalization under performativity: Not only can the population negate your predictions (self-defeating), the sample can also deceive you by doing the opposite and reinforce them (self-fulfilling), creating an \textit{empirical echo chamber}.
+We find that two factors complicate generalization under performativity: Not only can the population negate our predictions (self-defeating), the sample can also deceive us by doing the opposite and reinforce them (self-fulfilling), creating an \textit{empirical echo chamber}.
 Technically, we cast these self-negating and self-fulfilling predictions as min-max and min-min learning problems in Wasserstein space, respectively.
 This allows us to leverage empirical process theory for dual characterization of locally-distributionally robust \citep{gao2023distributionally} and favorable \citep{jiang2025tractability} learning, respectively.
 Conceptually, our bounds highlight a fundamental trade-off between performatively changing data and drawing reliable conclusions from it.
 We further provide a corollary that allows for improving generalization bounds by retraining on performatively distorted samples.
 We illustrate our results in a case study on performative effects of unemployment risk predictions, harnessing administrative labor market records from 1975 to 2017 in Germany (raw data with over 60 million rows) provided by the German Federal Employment Agency.